-The course will explore the atomic bomb experience of Hiroshima and Nagasaki and its significance, which is nothing short of an unprecedented change in human history.
-We will begin by examining a road to the Asian Pacific War with a focus on the racial aspect of the war.
-We will not neglect to study Japan's brutality on the Asian continents.
-We will analyze the forces which culminated in the atomic bombings and discuss why America dropped them.
+This course will explore the atomic bombings of Hiroshima and Nagasaki, events which were unprecedented in human history.
+We will begin by examining the road to the Asian Pacific War with a focus on the war's racial aspects.
+We will not neglect to study Japan's brutality on the Asian continent.
+Next, we will analyze the events which culminated in the atomic bombings and discuss why America dropped them.
 Then, we will explore the power of the atomic bombs by evaluating their physical, medical, and social effects on these two cities and their residents.
-Our investigations of these issues will include reading survivors' accounts of the agony and destruction of the atomic bombings.
-This course also discusses the situation of Korean atomic bomb victims, whose voices have long been suppressed.
+Our investigations of these issues will include reading survivors' accounts of the agony and destruction of the atomic bombings, and the roles and purposes of the ABCC (The Atomic Bomb Casualty Commission).
+We will also discuss the suffering of Korean atomic bomb victims, whose voices have long been suppressed, as well as the American POWs who were recently discovered to be among the victims.
+At the course's conclusion, we will examine the significance of former President Obama's speech in Hiroshima.
 By absorbing historical studies, eyewitness accounts, documentary films, photographs, poems and animation, we will attempt to comprehend the realities of what happened at Hiroshima and Nagasaki.
-Through this course, by recognizing the long-lasting impacts of the atomic bombs on human beings and society, we hope to understand anew their implications for the whole world at present; furthermore, by addressing the Fukushima Nuclear Disaster, we will examine the impact of environmental degradation and the crisis of human existence.
+Through recognizing the long-lasting impacts of the atomic bombs on human beings and society, we hope to understand anew their implications for present-day environmental and political issues, from the Fukushima nuclear disaster to the unfolding nuclear crisis on the Korean Peninsula.